SizeMeCom/sizeme-magento-extension/README.md

 #### Service status
 There are three options for this value: On, Test and Off.
 * "On" means that the service is live normally.
-A SizeMe splash welcome is included for non-SizeMe users and SizeMe users are recognized automatically.
 * "Test" means that a special test version of the service is active.
 Debug info is written to the console.
 This shouldn't be used in live production sites.
 * "Off" means that no SizeMe functionality is included in your store.
 Default value: Off